MediaComem/comem-archidep/ex/floodit-deployment.md

 [INFO] ------------------------------------------------------------------------
 ```

-> :books: If you are curious, the source code for these tests is in [the `test`
+> :books: If you are curious, the source code for these tests is in [the
+> `backend/src/test`
 > directory](https://github.com/MediaComem/floodit/tree/main/backend/src/test/java/ch/comem/archidep/floodit).

 ### :question: Optional: run the application in development mode